-- The cash flow projection includes specific estimates based on the expected life of the properties, with a net operating income growth rate of 5% during the first three years and 4% thereafter. - Given the location of the stores in this portfolio and with the Corporation already operating in many of the 27 markets in which these stores are located, management believes that this growth rate is sustainable. - Cash flows were discounted at a pre-tax rate of 4.48% based on management's experience and location of these properties.
+- The cash flow projection includes specific estimates based on the expected life of the properties, with a net operating income growth rate of 4%. - Given the location of the stores in this portfolio and with the Corporation already operating in many of the 27 markets in which these stores are located, management believes that this growth rate is sustainable. - Cash flows were discounted at a pre-tax rate of 4.48% based on management's experience and location of these properties.